-Magnets And Magnetism For Kids
+Magnets and Magnetism

-The image opposite is of a horseshoe magnet.
+The image below is of a horseshoe magnet.
 This is the type of magnet that most of us think of when a magnet is mentioned.
 Being in the shape of a horseshoe it has the two opposite poles close together.
 This creates a strong magnetic field enabling it to pick up heavy iron objects with ease.

-I have put together this hubpage on Magnets and Magnetism for kids, to help foster the coverage of this amazing subject and for the fun and excitement that these experiments help raise in the young scientist.
+I have put together this article on Magnets and Magnetism for kids, to help foster the coverage of this amazing subject and for the fun and excitement that these experiments help raise in the young scientist.